samuelbchase/WhisperIO/README.md

 9. Finally run `node index.js` and navigate to https://YOUR_IP.xip.io:3000/ to sign in!

+ENABLING HTTPS:

+As would be hoped, this application supports HTTPS for secure connections.
+This requires a webserver, and a domain name.

+1. Use certbot (or your favorite alternative cert generating tool) to generate a certificate on your web server for your domain name.

+2. Copy the privkey.pem and fullchain.pem into the certs/ folder in WhisperIO

+3. Redirect your domain name to the WhisperIO webserver

+4. Rerun setup_https.sh, this time using your domain name instead of the server IP.
+You may use the same Google AUD.

+5. In your Google console (https://console.developers.google.com/apis/credentials) add entries for your domain name under both authorized origins and redirect URLs.
+These should be exactly the same as your IP based entries, except replacing YOUR_IP_ADDRESS.xip.io with your domain name.

+6. Finally, edit your index.html and login.html pages to remove ".xip.io" from your URLS

+6. Now you should be able to access your WhisperIO instance!

 OPTIONAL STEPS:

-10. Although not needed to test out the app, you can change your MySQL credentials, and update the values in config.ini
+1. Although not needed to test out the app, you can change your MySQL credentials, and update the values in config.ini

 ## Running tests
 Unit & Integration Tests: